-Recent Alumnus gets a Graduate Role at Morgan Law
+Recent Graduate of 2014 lands Recruitment Consultant Role at Morgan Law.

 Eraaz Ali graduated in 2014 with a 2:1 in Business Management.
 He recently landed a graduate trainee role in recruitment consultant at Morgan Law.
 Eraaz has got in touch to tell us how studying at London Guildhall School of Business and Law helped him kick start his career.